datadrivers/mlflow_getting_started/README.md

 ## General

-To use MLFlow one general needs:
+To use mlflow one general needs:
 * a server on which mlflow runs (incl. the ui)
 * an artifact store
 * a database as well as a connector (e.g. sqlite)

 Note that a database is not mandatory for tracking.
 If not specified, mlflow will create a specific folder strucure on the disk instead.
 However, using the Model Registry is not possible in that case.

+### Requirements

+Python 3.8 and requirements.txt

+#### Pyspark Serving

+Note that the pyspark serving notebook is optional.
+If you want to use it, you need to install pyspark and pyarrow as defined in the requirements.
+Note that a corresponding java version needs to be installed as well to run spark.

 ## Simulation on localhost